xtyangpsp/SeisGo/README.md

 3. Install `seispy` package functions using `pip`

 This step will install the **SeisPy** modules under `seispy` environment.
 The modules would then be imported under any working directory.
+Remember to rerun this command if you modified the functions/modules.

 ```
 $ pip install .